ShaneMcC/AoCBench/README.md

 ### This is the file that will be overwritten with other test inputs, or used to feed input to other participants
 ### This is also the path that will be used to generate %inputpath%
 ### This should be relative to the `code` dir above, not `workdir`
+### This file may be within a submodule, but if it is, the answerfile must also be part of the same submodule.
 ### Default: `%day%/input.txt`
 inputfile: "%day%/input.txt"

 ### [%] Path to per-day answer file used to validate other participant answers
 ### This should be relative to the `code` dir above, not `workdir`
+### This file may be within a submodule, but if it is, the inputfile must also be part of the same submodule.
 ### Default: `%day%/answers.txt`
 answerfile: "%day%/answers.txt"
 ```